Skip to content

 Most courses are content libraries.
 Zakarian is a system.
 The error log turns mistakes into data; the analytics show patterns over time; the adaptive plan re-prioritises your week from your last seven days of misses; the coaching addresses root causes rather than re-teaching content.
 The whole product is built around the loop, not the lectures.

 Yes.
-Every section, every chapter, the diagnostic, the scoring scale (205-805), and the section ordering all target the GMAT Focus Edition.
+Every section, every chapter, the scoring scale (205-805), and the section ordering all target the GMAT Focus Edition.
 The legacy GMAT was retired in early 2024; Focus is the only version offered now and the only one we prep for.

 Score and results